Connecting students with design opportunities across Oregon

 Topic: Design, Sustainability

-Program Type: Competition
+Program Type: Several types

 Building Blocks 2 Success LEGO Robotics Program